JUCILY117/autoMC/README.md

 - More customization options for backup frequency.

 ### **💖 Contribute & Support**
-    🔹 If you find this project useful, give it a ⭐ on GitHub!
+🔹 If you find this project useful, give it a ⭐ on GitHub!<br>
 🔹 Want to contribute?
 Feel free to fork and submit a pull request!

 ## **📜 License: MIT License – Free to use & modify.**
 🎮 Made for Minecraft lovers, by a Minecraft lover!